 Each morning write down your top priorities, the things you need to get finished today and why.
 Then, schedule a proper lunch break and an end time.
 Follow this plan and over time a routine will start to form.

 Make health a priority

-It can feel quite daunting talking to your employer about your health, but being honest about how you feel, and the impact your work is having on your health is the most important factor.
+It can feel quite daunting talking to your employer about your health, but being honest about how you feel, and the impact your work is having on your well-being is the most important factor.

 Another question to ask yourself is: are you really happy in your role?
-Think of the reasons why you’re working so hard, and what is causing your stress.
+Think of the reasons why you’re working so hard, and what's causing your stress.
 Are they avoidable, or can they be managed?
 Only you know if you can overcome the issues, and if this isn’t possible, maybe it’s time to move on and follow a new path.